-- I. Turn off gas supply to the water heater. - Shut off the water supply and open a nearby hot water faucet to depressurize the water tank. - 3.
-Drain approximately 5 gallons of water from tank (Refer to "Draining and Flushing" for proper procedures).
+- 1. Turn off gas supply to the water heater. - 2.
+Shut off the water supply and open a nearby hot water faucet to depressurize the water tank. - 3.
+Drain approximately 5 gallons of water from tank.
+See Draining and Flushing (page 39) for proper procedures.
 Close drain valve. - 4.
 Remove old anode rod. - Use Teflon® tape or approved pipe sealant on threads and install new anode rod. - Turn on water supply and open nearby hot water faucet to purge air from water system.
-Check for any leaks and immediately correct any if found.

-Restart the water heater as directed under "Operating Your Water Heater."
-See the Repair Parts Illustration for anode rod location.
+Check for any leaks and immediately correct any if found. - Restart the water heater as directed in Start Up (page 33).
+See Figure 1 (page 7) for anode rod location.